 An assault on tradition

-In an era when black women were routinely beaten, whipped or raped – and in some cases exploited in – midwives offered a precious refuge of care.
+In an era when black women were routinely beaten, whipped or raped – and in some cases exploited in experiments by aspiring doctors – midwives offered a precious refuge of care.
 Their attentions were not only medical but spiritual.
 As Maxwell pointed out, “white women trusted midwives because they performed like doctors when they were with them, and black women trusted midwives because they did not perform like doctors when they were with them”.

 The demise of black midwifery dates from the early 20th century when white progressive women reformers began to blame midwives – immigrant and black midwives in particular – for high rates of infant and maternal mortality.